gerardcondon/tools-docs/docs/misc.md

 * [Update API](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/docs-update.html)

 * You can't rename an index but you can copy the data from one index to another using a [`reindex`](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/docs-reindex.html) command.

+## Sublime Text

+* [Change line endings](https://medium.com/@Rascle/fix-line-endings-in-sublime-text-3-35d926d1c041) from Windows to Unix i.e. CRLF to LF
+* Make the line endings visible in the bottom status bar by setting `"show_line_endings": true`

+## NPM

+* On WSL installing and using NPM directly can give lots of errors about [invalid permissions](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally) when trying to install applications globally.
+To fix this install [NVM](https://github.com/nvm-sh/nvm) and use that to run NPM.